BENTLEIGH CLINIC TEMPORARILY CLOSED

 Insufficient Sleep Syndrome

-This happens when a person fails to get regular sleep at night or is sleep deprived.
-The sleep deprivation is deemed voluntary but unintentional.
+This happens when a person fails to get regular sleep at night or is sleep-deprived.
+Sleep deprivation is deemed voluntary but unintentional.
 An examination will show nothing medically or mentally wrong with the person; with the person able to go to sleep when given the opportunity.
 How does one know he has insufficient sleep syndrome?

 • He does not get at least 8 hours of sleep per night